Xcel Energy looking at preserving Hayden plant as molten salt energy storage facility

-Facing Governor Polis’ mandate to eliminate coal as a source for electrical power generation by 2050, Xcel Energy is looking into repurposing its Hayden coal-fired power plant in northwestern Colorado to try and preserve its investment in the plant and aid the economic health of nearby communities including Hayden and Craig…and store carbon-free solar energy to generate electricity.
+Facing Gov. Jared Polis’ mandate to eliminate coal as a source for electrical power generation by 2050, Xcel Energy is looking into repurposing its Hayden coal-fired power plant in northwestern Colorado to preserve its investment in the plant and aid the economic health of nearby communities including Hayden and Craig -- and store carbon-free solar energy to generate electricity.

 The plant provides nearly half the property tax base for Hayden schools and fire districts, and the threat of losing the plant left the town staring economic disaster in the face.